 What Personal Information has Hotjar collected about me?

 This will depend on how a website owner who has installed Hotjar uses our product and its features.
 Each scenario is unique.

-For example, a website owner using Hotjar Polls may set up a new poll and ask for Personally Identifiable Information, such as email or name, to be collected.
+For example, a website owner using Hotjar Surveys may set up a new survey and ask for Personally Identifiable Information, such as email or name, to be collected.